Is a Planning Assessment Also Required?

 By way of example, this may include works which are:

-To check whether you or your certifier will need to lodge an application through Council for a planning assessment of the building works, please refer to our webpage on different planning application types, which also contains information on fees and documentation requirements.
+To check whether you or your certifier will need to lodge an application through Council for a planning assessment of the building works, please refer to Development in Logan which also contains information about fees and application lodgement.

-Please also have a look at our fact sheet on the building approval process in Queensland, to see a flowchart showing where the planning assessment sits in relation to the building approval process.
+Please also have a look at the fact sheet on the building approval process in Queensland, to see a flowchart showing where the planning assessment sits in relation to the building approval process.